youwen5/web/routes/+now.typ

 = Future

-- I'm thinking of starting a project called #quote[How #smallcaps[posix] can you get in 31 days?] where I try to write as much of a #smallcaps[posix] compliant operating system as possible, from scratch, with a 1 month time limit.
+- I’m thinking of starting a project called #quote[How #smallcaps[posix] can you get in 31 days?] where I try to write as much of a #smallcaps[posix] compliant operating system as possible, from scratch, with a 1 month time limit.
 Probably using Rust or Zig.
-I'm fleshing the idea out right now.
+I’m fleshing the idea out right now.

 = Fun

-- Lately I've been playing/replaying #link("https://discoelysium.com/")[Disco Elysium].
+- Lately I’ve been playing/replaying #link("https://discoelysium.com/")[Disco Elysium].
-- In lieu of Monster Hunter Wilds (which is impossible to run without a supercomputer), I've been playing Monster Hunter World and Iceborne instead.
+- In lieu of Monster Hunter Wilds (which is impossible to run without a supercomputer), I’ve been playing Monster Hunter World and Iceborne instead.

 = Prose

-Some stuff I've been reading lately.
+Some stuff I’ve been reading lately.

 == Nonfiction

 - #link("https://link.springer.com/book/10.1007/978-1-4612-0615-6")[Lectures on the Hyperreals] --- an introduction to nonstandard analysis
-- #link("https://cdn.mises.org/Progress%20and%20Poverty_3.pdf")[Progress and Poverty] --- Henry George's classic
+- #link("https://cdn.mises.org/Progress%20and%20Poverty_3.pdf")[Progress and Poverty] --- Henry George’s classic

 == Fiction